kusal19981/blog_php/readme.txt

 username = admin
 password = admin
 ///
-please change $port according to your requirement in connection.php
+please change $port according to your requirement in include/connection.php
 //